-LightStep offers a public shared Satellite pool that can help save time during development and testing.
-Not having to install and maintain an on-premise Satellite pool speeds up the initial production of meaningful traces right away.
-Once you get into production, consider sending traffic to on-premise Satellites, as they offer better performance and isolation from other organizations.
+Lightstep offers a public shared Satellite pool for lower throughput production environments or development environments.
+Not having to install and maintain an On-premise Satellite pool speeds up the initial production of meaningful traces right away.
+As your traffic increases, consider running On-premise Satellites, as they can be tuned to suit your application’s higher traffic load.

 Note the following:

-- You can’t control the Satellite recall on public Satellites.
-They have a fixed recall, which means they may not store enough of your data to generate complete traces 100% of the time.
+You can’t control the Satellite recall on public Satellites.
+It depends on the rate and size of incoming spans, which means they may not store enough of your data to generate complete traces 100% of the time.

-In general, LightStep tracer clients are pre-configured to connect to the public satellite pool by default, with no custom settings.
+In general, Lightstep OpenTelemetry Launchers and OpenTracing tracer clients are pre-configured to connect to the public Satellite pool by default, with no custom settings.

 If needed, please refer to each language-specific tracer client for information about the configuration options it supports.
 You can customize these, using the following protocols.
 All use secure TLS (